Bakser/bakser.github.io/_pages/about.md

 ## News
+* [Oct.
+2024] Will attend EMNLP in person.
+See you in Miami!
 * [May 2024] Got two papers accepted at ACL2024.
 See you in Bangkok!
 * [Mar.
 2024] Start visiting [BLENDER Lab@UIUC](https://blender.cs.illinois.edu/).
-* [Feb.
-2024] Check out our new preprints on [MAVEN-Arg Event Argument Dataset](https://arxiv.org/abs/2311.09105) and [Event-level Knowledge Editing](https://arxiv.org/abs/2402.13093).
 * [Jan.
 2024] The LLM world knowledge benchmark [KoLA](https://arxiv.org/abs/2306.09296) got accepted at ICLR.
 See you in Vienna!
 * [Dec.
-2023] The [Robust Evaluation for Open IE](https://arxiv.org/abs/2305.13981) paper was selected as outstanding paper of EMNLP!
+2023] The [Robust Evaluation for Open IE](https://arxiv.org/abs/2305.13981) paper was selected as outstanding paper of EMNLP.
 * [Oct.
 2022] Release a nice event extraction toolkit [OmniEvent](https://github.com/THU-KEG/OmniEvent).
 Welcome to try it!

 ## Highlighted Publications